 Turning the key and pressing the start button, Art’s coupe came alive.
 “C’mon Bud.
 I have to get ready.
 I plan to burn up the floors and fill up a few dance cards tonight.”

 Art stared back at himself in the mirror.
 Freshly showered and shaved with a healthy amount of George Foster’s oil based pomade in his hair, Art knew he looked and smelled dapper.
 The cut of his new suit accentuated his slender physique and he did everything he could to look as much like Fred Astaire as possible.
 But looking like his idle was not enough.
-Dad knew that to be a good dancer he had practice this physically demanding craft and be on top of all the latest dance crazes.
+Dad knew that to be a good dancer, he had to practice this physically demanding craft and be on top of all the latest dance crazes.

 During the Depression people turned to movies and dance for all their entertainment.
 It was their outlet to express themselves and escape.
 Dance marathons were a popular entertainment and Art looked for all of them.
 It was the age of ballroom and swing dances, blaring jazz music and Art wanted to be party to all of it.
 If there was a dance, Art would be there.